 All incoming nursing students are required to complete the TEAS (Test of Essential Academic Skills) which measures essential skills in the academic areas of reading, mathematics, science, and English.
-This test will be available to be taken at the college on Saturday, April 21 or Saturday, May 12.

 The purpose of this test is not to determine eligibility for admission; rather, it is required to determine readiness for pre-requisite nursing courses and to provide our School of Nursing with important foundational information on the incoming freshman class, so that they can better serve you.

 - The TEAS exam will be offered on two dates in the spring, and takes approximately 3½ hours to complete.

 - Nursing students who are taking the TEAS examination are not allowed to use a personal calculator.
 A calculator is embedded into the program for your use.

 - Only those students who have been admitted directly into the nursing program are eligible to take the TEAS test.

 Important notes about the TEAS:

 - Please make sure that the Office of Admissions has your most recent SAT/ACT scores prior to testing.

 - Updated SAT/ACT scores, advanced placement scores and/or transcripts must be received three (3) business days prior to testing.

 - Test scores will not be issued until the admissions deposit is paid in full.